SheepCommander/gd-SoloVisibility/README.md

 ## Download options
 (Get the Godot Game Engine here: https://godotengine.org/download/)

-1) **From the Asset Library:**
+**From the Asset Library:**
 - Look up "Solo Visbility" or click [here](https://godotengine.org/asset-library/asset/3000)

-2) Manually:
+Manually:
-i.
-Download the `addons` folder and drag it into your godot project ii.
-Enable the plugin in the `Project Settings / Plugin` tab
+1. Download the `addons` folder and drag it into your godot project
+2. Enable the plugin in the `Project Settings / Plugin` tab

 ## Known issues
 Disabling the plugin causes `Undo Hide Non-selected Nodes` to break, even if the plugin is re-enabled before attempting to undo.
 I suspect this is Godot-level and cannot be fixed on the plugin's end.